 When you lack healthy bacteria, unhealthy bacteria take their place.
 This imbalance of bacteria is generally called "Dysbiosis".

-This is why many gut rebuilding strategies start with natural antibiotics like Lauricidin (monolaurin) which kill or slow growth of a wide range of organisms, while also leaving healthy ones alone.
+This is why many gut rebuilding strategies start with natural antibiotics like monolaurin which kill or slow growth of a wide range of organisms, while also leaving healthy ones alone.
+I use monolaurin pellets from Inspired Nutrition, or capsules from Natural Cure Labs.

 Probiotics also help by producing their own antibiotic and anti-yeast compounds - while also competing against the bad guys for resources and physical real estate in the gut.